daniel-molina/visualequation/doc/UI.md

 Killed subeq is saved on the kill-ring (see related shell-like section).

 > **Note**: Keybinding is inspired by readline command unix-word-rubout (C-w),
 > which is quite related to this action.
+See also *Delete coparams to the
+> left*, which is more similar to that readline commands and
+> backward-kill-word.
+>
-C-w is in fact a very good option for
+> **Note**: C-w keybinding would be in fact a very good option for this
-> the keybinding due to the simplicity of the keystroke and the operation.
+> operation due to the simplicity of both the keystroke and the operation.
-> However it was assigned to M-C-w for the sake of the mnemonic (this command
+> However it was assigned to M-C-w for the sake of the mnemonic because this
-> is equivalent to M-w C-w, each one described below).
-In case of supeq being
+> command is equivalent to M-w C-w (kill-ring not being considered).
+In
+> addition, C-w can be used as an equivalent alternative to M-C-w when supeq
-> an empty block, as they are when recently created, command associated to C-w
+> is an empty block, as they usually are when recently created.
-> achieves the same result than this command.

-> **Note**: See also C-BACKSPACE and M-C-?/M-C-h which are more like the
-> original command and its alternative, backward-kill-word.
+> **Note**:

 #### Flat block (M-\\)
 *   If selection is a symbol, do nothing.